Functions for Working with IPv4 and IPv6 Addresses

 isIPAddressInRange

 Determines if an IP address is contained in a network represented in the CIDR notation.
-Returns 1
+Returns 1 if true, or 0 otherwise.

 Syntax

 This function accepts both IPv4 and IPv6 addresses (and networks) represented as strings.
-It returns 0
+It returns 0 if the IP version of the address and the CIDR don't match.

 Arguments